Skip to content

 Editorial note: This article from Martin Accad’s recent book continues an important conversation on the “Same God” debate.
 To compare a variety of perspectives on this issue check out these […]

-Book Excerpt, Islam in General Christian, Divide, Muslim, Myths, Same God Debate
+Book Excerpt, Islam in General Christian, Divide, Muslim, Myth, Same God Debate

 Four More Myths that Divide Muslims and Christians